 University of East London (UEL) and online

-Day 2 is a hybrid event and will focus on sharing the project research findings and the outcomes from four artist commissions.
-This day is aimed at walking, health and community organisations, and artists and researchers interested in, or working across, walking, culture, and participatory arts.
+Day 2 was a hybrid event and focussed on sharing the project research findings and the outcomes from four artist commissions.
+This day was aimed at walking, health and community organisations, and artists and researchers interested in, or working across, walking, culture, and participatory arts.

 Thursday 19 May: UEL & Online 10.00am-5pm

 |10.30-11.15||Project Presentation 1: Public experiences of walking and creativity during COVID19|